fmasclef/steps/README.md

     PADDING=5                        # outermost padding
     STROKE_WIDTH=1                   # speaks for itself

 Beware of the `OUTPUT_PNG` option.
 It relies on `convert`.
 This script checks for `convert` prior trying to use it.
-So don't expect PNGs if `convert` id not available to you.
+So don't expect PNGs if `convert` is not available to you.

+# Dependencies

+Well, there's basically no dependency.
+Anyway, as stated above, `ImageMagick` is required for generating PNGs.
+You might install it using any package manager.